-- 1. Do not modify, drill, weld, or alter the safety cab in any way.
+- 1. Do not modify, drill, weld or alter the safety cab in any way.
 Doing so could render you liable to legal prosecution in some countries. - 2.
 Never attempt to straighten or weld any part of the main frame or retaining brackets which have suffered damage.
 By doing so you may weaken the structure and endanger your safety.
-Replace all damaged parts.

-- 3. Never attach chains or ropes to the cab or main frame for pulling purposes. - 4.
-Never take unnecessary risks even though your safety cab affords you the maximum protection possible. - 5.
+Replace all damaged parts. - 3.
+Never attach chains or ropes to the cab or main frame for pulling purposes. - Never take unnecessary risks even though your safety cab affords you the maximum protection possible. - 5.
 Do not carry harmful chemicals in the cab.
-Chemicals may rupture the container, and the fumes may poison the operator. - 6.
-The tractor cab is not designed to provide a "sprayer safe" environment for the operator.
-When applying chemicals from a spray unit, do not rely on the cab filter elements to provide protection to the operator from the airborne chemicals.
+Chemicals may rupture the container and the fumes may poison the operator. - The cab air filter is not designed to filter out harmful chemicals.
+Follow the instructions in the implement operator's manual and those given by the chemical manufacturer when using agricultural chemicals.